openharmony/docs/en/application-dev/webgl/webgl-guidelines.md

 To use WebGL to draw a color triangle (GPU drawing), perform the following steps:

-1. Create a page layout.
-The following is an example of the **index.hml** file:
+1. Create a page layout in the **index.hml** file.
+The following is an example of the file content:
    ```
    <div class="container">
    <canvas ref="canvas1" style="width : 400px; height : 200px; background-color : lightyellow;"></canvas>